jldimond/eimd-sswd/README.md

 ---

-#Instructions for data-only (interative viewing) notebook
+#Instructions for data-only (interactive viewing) notebook

 1) Download the repository zip file to a local directory and uncompress.
 This can be done by clicking on the link in the right sidebar or directly downloading: <https://github.com/sr320/eimd-sswd/archive/master.zip>